t is one of those familiar queries. Sometimes through an email, sometimes over a phone call.

 “We are looking for an agency to undertake our ______.
-Requesting you to please share your best quotation at the earliest.
-The quotation should include _____.”
+Requesting you to please share your best quotation at the earliest.”

 That’s the polished version.
-Sometimes it is a random WhatsApp message: “Do you guys do brochures?
+Sometimes it’s a random WhatsApp message: “Do you guys do brochures?
 How much?”

 The main selection criteria?
 Costings.
 Comparing all apples, ignoring the orange.

-What are the deal-breakers that make me say NO to a job/client, especially on first impressions?
+What makes me say no on first impressions?

 “Is this a good human to work with?”